Security Data Works

 Modern security data platforms cut downstream licensing costs 50–80%.

-The counter-position is that "downstream licensing" isn't the only cost — the pipeline platform itself carries an operational cost, and engineering time spent on routing logic is real spend.
+The counter-position is that "downstream licensing" isn't the only cost.
+The pipeline platform itself carries an operational cost, and engineering time spent on routing logic is spend you'll feel.
 That's correct; the 50–80% is the licensing line item, not the all-in TCO.
 Most engagements still come out net-positive because the SIEM licensing line was the unforced error.

 Iceberg + Dremio + Polaris is the strongest open-stack baseline for security data.